The Banner Saga

-The Banner Saga is a tactical role-playing video game developed by Stoic Studio and published by Versus Evil.
+The Banner Saga is a tactical role-playing video game developed by Stoic and published by Versus Evil.
 It was released for personal computers and mobile phones in 2014, for PlayStation 4 and Xbox One in 2016 and for Nintendo Switch in 2018.

 Taking place in a fictional world inspired by Norse mythology, the game tells the story of the player's caravan as a whole, as they combat a warlike race named Dredge that despises humans.
 The game follows two playable characters whose separate stories eventually merge.
 The interactive story changes depending on players' decisions.

 The game's developer, Stoic Studio, was founded by three former BioWare designers.
 It was funded via Kickstarter, a crowdfunding platform.
 The hand-drawn animation and art-style featured in the game was inspired by the art of Eyvind Earle, Ralph Bakshi and Don Bluth.
 Austin Wintory composed the game's music, with Dallas Wind Symphony performing.
 The game's multiplayer component, The Banner Saga: Factions, was released as a free standalone game before the game's release.

 The game received critical praise, notably for the art style, combat, and story.
 The game was followed by The Banner Saga 2 (2016) and The Banner Saga 3 (2018), which concluded the series.